spacesoldier/starty/README.md

 │    ├─── session
 │    │    ├─── session.js
 │    │    └─── index.js
-│    ├─── serve-static
+│    └─── serve-static
-│    │    ├─── data
+│         ├─── data
-│    │    │    ├─── favicon.ico
+│         │    ├─── favicon.ico
-│    │    │    └─── index.html
+│         │    └─── index.html
-│    │    ├─── serve-static.js
+│         ├─── serve-static.js
-│    │    └─── index.js
+│         └─── index.js
 ├─── app.js
 ├─── config.yml
 └─── package.json
 ```

 Serving static content will be left for an exercise.
-Probably this feature will become a part of a framework in the future.
+Probably this feature will become a part of a framework in future.
 So as an example we will implement a session management functionality.
 Or at least a prototype of it, located in session.js file.
 This is by no means a production-ready code, provided just for the showcase